Infrastructure, Architecture and Environment along streets with trams

 points and a junction for a new route around the southern suburbs of

 the city at Avenue Tony Garnier.
-A further new route service the
+A further new route to serve the

 western part of the city across the rivers Rhone and Saone has been